Caiuzu/Caiuzu/README.md

 ## Hello there! ✌🏻

 My name is Caio Souza!
-I'm a Computer engineering student, work at a company as a software developer and do some freelancing in my spare time.
+I'm a Computer engineering student, working at a company as a software developer and doing some freelancing in my spare time.

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**
 - 👨🏻‍💻 Currently working with: Java, SpringBoot, Kafka, Cucumber, DevOps.
-- 📖 Studying Node.js, React and improve my skills with Java.
+- 📖 Studying Node.js, React and improving my skills with Java.
 - 🎨 Hobbyist illustrator.

 "To understand recursion, we must first understand a recursion"